vishvAsa/devaH/jyotisham/history/heliocentrism.md

 title: Heliocentrism, spherical earth
 ---

+## References
+Many of the uncited quotes and translations are by the mAnasatarangiNIkAra.

 ## Aryabhata 500 AD
 - "Aryabhata (born in 476 AD. ) appears to have held the view that the **stars did not revolve round the earth, but the latter revolved round itself** and gave the illustration of a man sitting in a moving boat feeling that it is the stationary objects on the banks that rush past in the opposite direction. ...
 This was more than eleven hundred years before Galileo and there is nothing to show that Aryabhata suffered in the least for his views."- PV Kane
 - "Aryabhata held that earth was a sphere and rotated on its axis, and that the eclipses were not the work of Ra.hu but caused by the shadow of the earth falling on the moon.
 Both these views were rejected and severely condemned by later astronomers like VarAhamihira and Brahmagupta."